ONElua/AutoPlugin2/README.md

 # Autoplugin 2
 Autoplugin for PSVITA
-This tool allows you to install/uninstall the following plugins with one click on ux0 or ur0 (ur0 for SD2VITA):
+This tool allows you to install/uninstall the following plugins with one click

 | Plugin | Author |
 | ------ | ------ |